 - Mercury safe means that the dentist is trained in, and follows, a rigid protocol to prevent mercury exposure and environmental pollution when removing amalgam

 Our amalgam removal protocolThe common technique for replacing a filling is often referred to as “drill and fill.”
 The dentist simply drills out the old filling and replaces it.
 Unfortunately, when the old filling is amalgam, that approach releases alarming amounts of mercury vapor and particulate matter.
-That is why Dr. Dalwani uses a stringent mercury safe protocol, which includes:
+That is why Dr. Altman and Dr. Dalwani use a stringent mercury safe protocol, which includes:

 - A breathing mask delivers a clean air supply and filters out the mercury

 - A rubber dam is used to isolate teeth from the rest of the mouth, so you don’t contact or swallow particles

 - Two specialized suction devices are used to collect larger pieces of mercury and direct the vapor straight to an air filter